What kind of food is "Bakke"? We also introduce the origin of the name and cooking methods! [Miyagi Prefecture]

 How to make

-3. Once everything is put together, it's complete.
+3. Once everything is together, it's done

-4. Once it has cooled down, store it in a bottle.
+4. Once cooled, store in a jar

 material